Lampadioteuthis

-Lampadioteuthis megaleia is a small, colorful squid from the family Lycoteuthidae, it is the only species in the only genus in the monotypic subfamily Lampadioteuthinae, it is sometimes known as the wonderful firefly squid.
-It differs from the other species of the Lycoteuthidae mainly by having a hectocotylus in the males and by the possession of a rostrum on the gladius.
+Lampadioteuthis megaleia is a small, colorful squid, the only species in the only genus in the monotypic family Lampadioteuthidae.
+It is sometimes known as the wonderful firefly squid.
+It was formerly classified in the family Lycoteuthidae, but differs from them mainly by having a hectocotylus in the males and by the possession of a rostrum on the gladius.

 Description

 Lampadioteuthis megaleia is a small squid which grows to a mantle length of 40 mm.
 In males the right ventral arm is hectocotylized with an enlarged protective membrane over the mid-arm.
 It has four ocular photophores, arranged as three in a ventral line and one positioned laterally.
 The tentacles have five photophores which are set on a stalk.
 There are circular anal photophores on either side of the rectum, single elongated branchial photophores lie at the base of each gill, there are no abdominal photophores and a single photophore is situated to the rear of the abdomen between the inner surface of mantle and the viscera.
 There are a lot of functional chromatophores which are covered by a violet pigmented external skin.
 The males have a penis.